bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 &ldquo;Will Leon...&rdquo; Freya asked, letting her sentence trail off.
 Merlin knew she was asking about the worst case scenario. *Would Leon turn Merlin over to Arthur when asked?*

-&ldquo;I&rsquo;m less worried about that,&rdquo; Merlin replied cryptically, &ldquo;than I am about if he would betray my presense, after he knows I &mdash; that *we* can be *dangerous*.&rdquo;
+&ldquo;I&rsquo;m less worried about that,&rdquo; Merlin replied cryptically, &ldquo;than I am about if he would betray my presence, after he knows I &mdash; that *we* can be *dangerous*.&rdquo;

 Merlin shuddered at the word *dangerous*.
 Freya turned her head, so she could nuzzle into Merlin&rsquo;s crotch, hoping for the hint of an erection.